FAQ#

 There is a publication that should not be there in my LabMap#

-The first thing to check is if the publication has one external author with the same name that one of the lab’s authors.
+The first thing to check is if the publication has one external author with the same name as one of the lab’s authors.
 If that is the case, try to manually specify the sources of the author to avoid this.

 [6]: